Welcome to the PRC Recycling Guide, where you can learn about recycling and recycling best practices.

 Please note that this information is based on PRC’s extensive technical expertise in the recycling industry and is not based solely on City of Pittsburgh policy and recycling guidelines.
 Official City of Pittsburgh Policy on plastic recycling remains that plastic bottles, jars, and jugs (number 1-5 and 7) can be placed in curbside recycling.
 Find more information this clarification at the bottom of this page.

-- Place CLEAN and DRY materials in a blue plastic bag or un-bagged into a blue recycling bin.
+- Place CLEAN and DRY materials un-bagged into a blue recycling bin.